Fashion and Textile Museum

-The Fashion and Textile Museum is the only museum in the UK dedicated to showcasing contemporary fashion and textile design.
-The museum is committed to presenting varied, creative and engaging exhibitions, alongside an exciting selection of educational courses, talks, events and workshops.
-In place of a permanent collection is a diverse programme of temporary exhibitions, displaying a broad range of innovative fashion and textiles from designers and makers around the world.
+The Fashion and Textile Museum is an English museum.

-The Fashion and Textile Museum was founded by in 2003, by icon of British design, Dame Zandra Rhodes.
-Today, the museum is operated by Newham College, London – one of Europe's largest further education colleges.
-Situated in the heart of fashionable Bermondsey Village, the museum is housed in a beautiful and distinctive building, designed by renowned Mexican architect, Ricardo Legorreta.
+The Fashion and Textile Museum was founded in 2003 by Zandra Rhodes and is operated by the Newham College of Further Education.
+Located in Bermondsey, it is in a building designed by Mexican architect Ricardo Legorreta.

 Building

-The museum is housed in a converted warehouse which was redesigned by the Mexican architect Ricardo Legorreta in collaboration with Dame Zandra Rhodes.
+The museum is in a converted warehouse that was redesigned by Mexican architect Ricardo Legorreta in collaboration with Zandra Rhodes.
 It was Legorreta's first and only building in Europe.
-In addition to the exhibition space, the building contains a textile studio and printing workshop and private residential quarters.
-The building has become a tourist attraction in its own right due to its colour scheme of hot pink, burnt orange, yellow, and bright blue.
+In addition to the exhibition space, the building has a textile studio, printing workshop, and private residential quarters.
+The building has become a tourist attraction due to its colour scheme of hot pink, burnt orange, yellow, and bright blue.